mindset-dojo/mindset-dojo.github.io/_insights/2026/kyle-ingersoll/2026-01-02-throne-was-leash.md

 The Labyrinth doesn’t trap you with locks—it traps you with sunk-cost “yeses” until turning back feels impossible.

-The Iron Palace is the distorted shortcut: a **synthetic Orchard** that offers tribe, purpose, and a promised floor—fast—if you accept permission as your spine.
-But “untouchable” bought that way costs your One Point: your stance, your authorship.
+The Iron Palace is the distorted shortcut: a **synthetic Orchard** that offers tribe, purpose, and a promised floor—fast—if you accept permission as your spine. **But the very pursuit of “untouchable” costs your One Point: your stance, your authorship.**

 The real Orchard builds safety slower—redundancy and chosen interdependence—so you don’t need a throne to exist.